Kepler-167: Planetary system

 The inner two planets were confirmed in 2014, as part of a study validating hundreds of Kepler planets, and the outer two planets were confirmed in 2016.
 Observations of Kepler-167e using the Spitzer Space Telescope, published in 2019, ruled out significant transit timing variations, making it easier to predict future transits and plan follow-up observations.
 As a rare example of a long-period transiting gas giant, Kepler-167e is a target of interest for further observations, for example to characterize its atmosphere.
 As of 2022, four transits of planet e have been detected, with both space-based and ground-based observations.

-In 2025, There was a search of exomoons around the exoplanet Kepler-167e by astronomer David Kipping and his team using JWST with some results but no conclusion was reached.
+In 2025, there was a search of exomoons around the exoplanet Kepler-167e by astronomer David Kipping and his team using JWST with some results but no conclusion was reached.
+One candidate event, which would give an orbit close to the Roche limit, may be better modeled as the planet passing in front of a starspot; no conclusion can be reached until the next transit in October 2027.